 I’ve used springform pans before and I really like this one because it’s definitely a more stout pan.
 It’s not flimsy at all.

-Next, add the sugar to the bowl and cream together.
+Next, combine cream cheese and sugar in the bowl and cream together.

 I used Dixie Crystals for the cheesecake recipe and I really like it.
 It has a wonderful texture to it and tastes great (’cause who’s not going to sample the sugar?
 Wink, wink).